robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 Free keyword arguments
 ''''''''''''''''''''''

-Robot Framework 2.8 added a possibility to use the named argument syntax with Python keywords that accept `keyword arguments`__ in form :code:`**kwargs`.
-If a keyword uses this syntax, all arguments at the end of the keyword call using the :code:`name=value` syntax, but not matching any other arguments, are passed to it as free keyword arguments.
+Robot Framework 2.8 added support for `Python style free keyword arguments`__ (:code:`**kwargs`).
+What this means is that keywords can receive all arguments at the end of the keyword call that use the :code:`name=value` syntax, and do not match any other arguments, as kwargs.

-Using variables with free keyword arguments works exactly like when `using the named argument syntax`__.
+Initially free keyword arguments only worked with Python based libraries, but Robot Framework 2.8.2 extended the support to the `dynamic library API`_ and Robot Framework 2.8.3 extended it further to Java based libraries and to the `remote library interface`_.
+In other words, all libraries nowadays support kwargs.
+Unfortunately user keywords no not support them yet, but that support is planned for `Robot Framework 2.9`__.

 For a real life example of using kwargs, let's take a look at :name:`Run Process` keyword in the Process_ library.
-It has a signature :code:`command, *arguments, **configuration`, which means that it takes the command to execute, its arguments as `variable number of arguments`_, and finally optional configuration parameters as :code:`**configuration`.
+It has a signature :code:`command, *arguments, **configuration`, which means that it takes the command to execute, its arguments as `variable number of arguments`_, and finally optional configuration parameters as free keyword arguments :code:`**configuration`.

 .. table:: Using free keyword arguments
    :class: example